IslemMedjahdi/Country-finder/README.md

 ### What is Country finder :
-Country finder: A site that allows you to browse the countries of the world with all the necessary information about the country
+	- A site that allows you to browse the countries of the world with all the necessary information about the country.
+	- You can search a country by name,capital,region,native name.
+	- A good UI design with light and dark theme